yassinaoukaili/rusty-grep/README.md

 # RustyGrep

 RustyGrep is a file search utility written in Rust.
-It enables you to search for files within a directory (and its subdirectories) using regular expressions (regex) for flexible matching.
+It enables you to search for files within a directory (and its subdirectories) or the whole file system.

 ## Features
 - **Regex Support**: Search files using regular expressions for advanced matching.
 - **Customizable Starting Directory**: Specify the directory to start the search.
 - **Recursive Search**: Searches all subdirectories automatically.
-- **Error Handling**: Handles invalid paths, permission issues, and more.
+- **Error Handling**: Handles invalid paths, permission issues.

 ## Usage